 Each year all students taking the First Year Experience course work together on a service project that is connected to the Meredith community.
 Examples of previous projects include a 24-hour Walk-a-Thon to raise money for Interact, a 24-hour Rock-a-Thon to raise money for Meredith's Tide of Hope Tsunami Relief Efforts, and an 11-hour Brick-a-Thon to raise money for a Meredith-sponsored Habitat for Humanity House.

 The purpose of these service projects is not only to benefit a worthy cause, but also to introduce the importance of service to each student in their Meredith education and to help first year students bond through an interactive community project.

-Student advisors are rising sophomores, juniors and seniors who are chosen each year to assist incoming first-year and transfer students in orientation, registration and overall adjustment to campus life.
-They also serve as a liaison to the faculty advisor, as well as a peer advisor to new students.
+Student advisers are rising sophomores, juniors and seniors who are chosen each year to assist incoming first-year and transfer students in orientation, registration and overall adjustment to campus life.
+They also serve as a liaison to the faculty adviser, as well as a peer adviser to new students.

 Any rising sophomore, junior or senior with at least a 2.4 GPA who does not hold a major campus office is eligible.
-Student Advisor application information will be available in each January.
+Student Adviser application information will be available each January.

 The Summer Reading Program enhances the academic climate on campus by engaging incoming first-year students in a shared intellectual endeavor with the entire campus community, including students, faculty, staff and alumnae.